arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/getting-started/content.md

 #### 1.1.
 Power Distribution

 The Portenta Max Carrier provides several peripherals and modules to cover a wide spectrum of applications.
-For these peripherals and modules to be powered up and run, the Portenta Max Carrier bases on a sophisticated electric power distribution architecture.
+For these peripherals and modules to be powered up and run, the Portenta Max Carrier is built upon a sophisticated electric power distribution architecture.
 To power the Portenta Max Carrier, you can use the **barrel jack** connector (X1) or a **3.7V 18650 Li-Ion battery** connected to the Portenta Max Carrier's battery clips (J16 and J18).
 You can also power the Portenta Max Carrier directly from the USB-C® connector of the Portenta H7 board.

 You can see the detailed Portenta Max Carrier's power tree in the image below:

 ![Portenta Max Carrier Power Distribution](assets/mc_ard_power_tree.png)

-The Portenta Max Carrier's power inputs are indicated in the following image:
+The following image shows the Portenta Max Carrier's power inputs :

 ![Portenta Max Carrier Power Inputs](assets/mc_ard_power.png)

 These power feed line options power up different peripherals and modules depending on the line configuration.
-The Portenta H7 powered by USB-C® cable while attached to Portenta Max Carrier enables Audio, LoRa®, USB Hub, SD port, and Fieldbus including the Debugger while it is also possible to upload the Code.
+The Portenta H7 powered by USB-C® cable attached to Portenta Max Carrier enables Audio, LoRa®, USB Hub, SD port, and Fieldbus.
+The Debugger is also enabled, and it is also possible to upload the code at the same time.
 This power line use case will be useful to develop and debug the code.

-**If the Arduino IDE throws an error failing to upload the Code, please put the Portenta H7 in Bootloader Mode before uploading.**
+**If the Arduino IDE throws an error failing to upload the code, please set the Portenta H7 in Bootloader Mode before uploading.**

 The external power supply goes through [**MPM3550EGLE**](https://www.mouser.com/datasheet/2/277/MPS_05172019_MPM3550E_r1.0-1595120.pdf), which is a DC/DC power module, to provide +5V to power up the peripherals and the modules.
 The module provides the power to [**BQ24195RGET**](https://www.ti.com/lit/ds/symlink/bq24195.pdf?HQS=dis-mous-null-mousermode-dsf-pf-null-wwe&ts=1647034752895&ref_url=https%253A%252F%252Fwww.mouser.com%252F), which is a battery charge and power path management, and it is used in Portenta Max Carrier for the Li-Ion battery source and to boost the voltage to +5V.
-The battery charger IC feeds the power to Modem above all the peripherals and modules mentioned previously.
+The battery charger IC feeds the power to the Modem including all the peripherals and modules mentioned previously.
 The external power supply has the highest priority in the power line.

-A Micro USB port is available for debbugging on the Arduino® Portenta Max Carrier.
-The debugging module is a separate segment, and it is powered by Micro USB port using its own power supply [**AP2112K**](https://www.diodes.com/assets/Datasheets/AP2112.pdf), which is a low-dropout linear regulator.
-The debugger is available for use without the Portenta H7 paired to the Portenta Max Carrier.
+A Micro USB port is available for debugging on the Arduino® Portenta Max Carrier.
+The debugging module is a separate segment, and it is powered by a Micro USB port using its power supply [**AP2112K**](https://www.diodes.com/assets/Datasheets/AP2112.pdf), which is a low-dropout linear regulator.
+The debugger is available for use without the Portenta H7 paired with the Portenta Max Carrier.

 #### 1.2.
 Connectors